ncri/nested_form_fields/README.md

 # Nested Form Fields

-This gem helps creating forms for models with nested has_many associations.
+This Rails gem helps creating forms for models with nested has_many associations.

 It uses jQuery to dynamically add and remove nested associations.